 Meeting Wednesdays from 1:00pm-2:00pm, this group provides a supportive process group for individuals who have both a substance abuse or dependence diagnosis and a psychiatric diagnosis.
 Participants have also demonstrated a period of recovery even though their clinical history might include a recent relapse.
 We address the processing of stressors, the development of symptom recognition and redirection and stress management skills.
 Participants work toward demonstrating and understanding the co-occurring concept of addiction and involved symptoms, and build relapse prevention skills with a related plan.
 They also learn the importance of intra-group and community based support.

-This group meets each Wednesdays from 10:00am to 12:00pm and provides women, who have experienced childhood sexual trauma, a safe environment and opportunity to process their trauma and correct cognitive distortions that are affecting their present self-esteem and coping skills.
+This group meets each Wednesdays from 10:00am to 12:00pm and provides those who have experienced trauma, a safe environment and opportunity to process their trauma and correct cognitive distortions that are affecting their present self-esteem and coping skills.

 - identify methods to manage flashbacks and nightmares.